 Figure III.12 shows 8 series of plates each approximately five (5) feet in length with widths that vary from 12 to 42 inches.
 Our design goal is to have a manufacturing accuracy of one thousandth (.001) of an inch RMS over the entire surface.
-However, we feel that an RMS of two and one-half thousandths (.0025) of an inch over the entire surface is presently achievable and would like to have panels closer to the design goal.

 At this time we are looking toward establishing one or more sources that might have the expertise, knowledge and equipment to undertake a machining job of the magnitude indicated.
 The time scale we are looking at for manufacture is two to four years from now.
-Therefore, consideration may be given to contemplated changes in the state of the are or improved techniques that might be applicable in that time frame.
+Therefore, consideration may be given to contemplated changes in the state of the art or improved techniques that might be applicable in that time frame.

 Without obligating your company or yourself we will appreciate any comments that you care to make in response to the following questions:

-- 1. What do you consider as a commercial tolerance for work of this type?
+1. What do you consider as a commercial tolerance for work of this type?

-- 2. Is two and one-half (.0025) thousandths RMS
+- 2. Is one (.001) thousandths inch RMS

 - a. achievable?

 - b. repeatable for 528 pieces?

 - 3. In your opinion what is the best surface tolerance achievable with techniques and machinery now available?

 - 4. Can you give an order of magnitude of cost to achieve:

-- a. .0025" RMS

-- b. .002" RMS
+a. .002" RMS $(50 \mu m)$

-- c. .0015" RMS

-- d. .001" RMS

-- 5. Can you estimate the average time for machining of one plate, from cast to finish surface?